^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ischemic disease of the intestine (abdominal ischemic disease) - acute or chronic insufficiency of blood supply in the basins of the celiac, upper or lower mesenteric (mesenteric) arteries, leading to insufficient blood flow in certain areas or in all parts of the intestine.
+Ischemic bowel disease (abdominal ischemic disease) is an acute or chronic insufficiency of blood supply in the basins of the celiac, superior or inferior mesenteric arteries, leading to insufficient blood flow in individual areas or in all parts of the intestine.

 Causes and pathogenesis